Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 Both are using Gmail so we have to find a way to distinguish these to account to provide credentials.

-The standard Unix way to share credentials across softwares is to them in `~/.authinfo` file.
+The standard Unix way to share credentials across softwares is to store them in `~/.authinfo` file.
 In my case I use `~/.authinfo.gpg` so my credential are encrypted with GPG and no one but me can read it.

 Here is the content of `~/.authinfo.gpg`: